-When one (1) shift is employed on a job, a working day shall be composed of not more than eight (8) working hours.
+13.01 When one shift is employed on a job a working day shall be composed of not more than eight (8) working hours.
 A workday shall commence at 7:00 a.m. and end at 3:30 p.m.
-(4:00 where a one (1) hour lunch is scheduled) from Monday to Friday inclusive.
-The start time of the day shift may be varied by up to one hour, earlier or later, provided advance notice is given to affected employees.
+(4:00 where a one-hour lunch is scheduled) from Monday to Friday inclusive.
+The starting time of the day shift may be varied by up to one hour, earlier or later, provided advance notice is given to affected employees.
 Variances in excess of one hour will require mutual consent between the Union and the Company Representative.
-Such consent will not be unreasonably denied.

-14.02 Lunch Breaks
+13.02 (a) Lunch Breaks:

-The lunch break will consist of a one-half $(\frac{1}{2})$ hour (or one (1) hour where scheduled) unpaid break taken mid-way during the regular work day.
+The lunch break will consist of a one-half hour (or one hour where scheduled) unpaid break taken midway during the regular workday.

-In the event that an employee is required to work during their regular lunch period they shall be allowed a one-half $(\frac{1}{2})$ hour lunch period between the hours of ll:00 a.m. and 2:00 p.m., otherwise the employee shall be paid double time for working through said lunch period.
+In the event that an employee is required to work during their regular lunch period they shall be allowed a one-half hour lunch period between the hours of ll:30 a.m. and 1:00 p.m., otherwise they shall be paid double time for working through said lunch period.